US defense secretary touts Germany as 'highly valued' station for troops | DW | 28.01.2021

-Germany is "highly valued" as a station for American soldiers, US Secretary of Defense Lloyd Austin told German Defense Minister Annegret Kramp-Karrenbauer in their first conversation since taking up his new position, the German Defense Ministry said on Thursday.
+Germany is "highly valued" as a station for American soldiers, US Secretary of Defense Lloyd Austin told German Defense Minister Annegret Kramp-Karrenbauer in their first conversation since Austin took up his new position, the German Defense Ministry said Thursday.

 Last year, then-President Donald Trump ordered the number of troops stationed in Germany to be reduced by more than 25%.
 However, German officials have hoped that the order would be retracted by the new administration led by President Joe Biden.

-During a call with Kramp-Karrenbauer on Wednesday, Austin "emphasized that Germany is highly valued as a station and that American soldiers feel very comfortable here," AP reported.
+During a call with Kramp-Karrenbauer on Wednesday, Austin "emphasized that Germany is highly valued as a station and that American soldiers feel very comfortable here," The Associated Press reported.

 "The US continues to consider its presence in Germany as an important part of joint security," the German Defense Ministry tweeted.